 Q1: Shots Against Snow are Too Dark, What to Do?

-It often happens that when shooting in auto mode or in P, A, or S modes, the footage is too dark against a background of snow.
-This is due to the nature of in-camera exposure metering.
+Answer: It often happens that when shooting in auto mode or P, A, or S modes, the footage is too dark against a background of snow.
+It is due to the nature of in-camera exposure metering.
 Automation believes that the average brightness shades should prevail in the picture.
 Therefore, in shots with white snow, the brightness is often underestimated.

 Q2.
 What Color is of the Snow?
 Adjusting the White Balance

-Every child knows that snow is white.
+Answer: Every child knows that snow is white.
 However, do not forget that snow is also reflective.
-It can be gilded by the rays of the setting or morning sun, and in cloudy weather or at night it can look bluish.
-Therefore, in photographs, snow does not have to turn out to be white, like a sheet of paper.
+It can be gilded by the rays of the setting or morning sun, and in cloudy weather or at night, it can look bluish.
+Therefore, in photographs, snow does not have to turn white, like a sheet of paper.
 It all depends on the lighting.